 - Physical neglect: lack of physical necessities and basic needs like food, shelter, or clothing; parental incompetence.

 Childhood is a time of incredible physical growth and cognitive development.
-Leaving behind the old nature versus nurture debate, we now know that the genes that we are born with respond to the environment in which we develop.
+Leaving behind the old nature versus nurture debate, we now know that the genes we are born with respond to the environment in which we develop.
 That environment, in turn, responds to us.
 And when our environment is chronically stressful, it inhibits the development of genes that manage stress.
-Chronic stress can change a child's development at the genetic level, setting their stress response in permanent overdrive.
+Chronic stress can change a child's development at the genetic level, setting their stress response into permanent overdrive.

 In addition to these risky behaviors, adults with high ACE scores are more likely to report poor work performance or unemployment.
 They are more likely to have multiple sexual partners and are at higher risk of sexual violence and intimate partner violence.